“Hope for Humpbacks”: A Collaboration with the Florida Museum of Natural History

 After Cloe and I read the story Cloe suggested I contact the Florida Museum to introduce myself.
 Perhaps the Florida Museum would be interested to know that someone who worked intimately with these very whales lived just down the street?
 I searched Mike Adams’ name online, found his email address at the Museum and sent him a message congratulating him on his project and letting him know that if the Florida Museum wanted some additional material to “flesh out” the skeleton for their visitors I had some content that might be of interest.
 Mike quickly wrote back that there was interest indeed!

 Soon I was at the Florida Museum meeting Mike; Director of Exhibits & Public Programs, Darcie MacMohan; Tina Choe of Exhibits & Outreach; and other members of the Exhibits team.
 During the meeting I shared my background of growing up in South Florida, my career as a captain of liveaboard dive boats, and with the humpback whales of the Silver Bank.
-I illustrated this latter part with a selection which I have collected over the years of some of my favorite topside and underwater photos and video, as well as audio tracks of humpback whale song recorded with my hydrophone.
+I illustrated this latter part with a selection which I have collected over the years of some of my favorite topside and underwater photos and video, as well as audio tracks of humpback whale song recorded by hydrophone.
 It was serendipitous timing as the skeleton was to be moved to a permanent position in April 2018 and they had been commenting on the lack of additional media to support the display.
 I was happy to help.